Talking about settings.xml file in Apache Maven – Part 1

 The <localRepository /> tag is used to specify the location of the Maven Local Repository, the default location pointing to the .m2/repository directory located in the user directory.
 You can change this location if you want.

 The <interactiveMode /> tag allows Apache Maven to directly interact with input from the user.
-The default value of this tag is true, which means that it allows you to.
+The default value of this tag is true, which means it is allowed.

 The <offline /> tag refers to whether Apache Maven works with offline mode.
 Often we will use this mode in case Apache Maven cannot connect to the remote repositories.
 Then, the value of this tag will be true, by default, the value of this tag is false.